FHantke/brave-browser-wiki/QA-Guide.md

 - Component updater is used for updating extensions.
 - There are 2 component updaters: Google server, Brave server.
 - Test that components come from Chrome's server by default and not Brave server.
-- Test that Brave extensions go from Brave component updater (ad-block, tracking-protection, https-everywhere).
+- Test that Brave extensions go from Brave component updater (ad-block, https-everywhere).
 - Widevine goes to the Google server.

 ## Flash: